Sites, Locations, and Racks¶

 Each rack has two faces (front and rear) on which devices can be mounted.
 Rail-to-rail width may be 10, 19, 21, or 23 inches.
 The outer width and depth of a rack or cabinet can also be annotated in millimeters or inches.

 Racks can be organized into groups, which can be nested into themselves similar to regions.
 As with sites, how you choose to designate rack groups will depend on the nature of your organization.
-For example, if each site represents a campus, each group might represent a building within a campus.
-If each site represents a building, each rack group might equate to a floor or room.

 The name and facility ID of each rack within a group must be unique.
 (Racks not assigned to the same rack group may have identical names and/or facility IDs.)

 Each rack can optionally be assigned a user-defined functional role.
 For example, you might designate a rack for compute or storage resources, or to house co-located customer devices.
 Rack roles are fully customizable and may be color-coded.